spix-rayt/image-aggregator/README.md

 # image-aggregator
-Background process which download new images from Reddit and Joyreactor
+Background process which download new images from VK, Reddit and Joyreactor

 ## Web UI pages

-**Screening out images** - watch random image and select save or delete **Images battle** - watch two random images and select which better **Top 50 images** - list of best images based on comparison **Metrics** -
+**Screening out images** - watch random image and select save or delete
+**Images battle** - watch two random images and select which better
+**Top 50 images** - list of best images based on comparison
+**Metrics** - Count and size of images

 ## config.yml - create this file before run app